Phoenix5050/AIDI1002-23F-Machine_Learning_Programming_Final_Project/README.md

 - Download the .ipynb files from the repository
 - Download the main dataset from the following link: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data
+- Download the secondary dataset from the following link: https://www.kaggle.com/datasets/nelgiriyewithana/credit-card-fraud-detection-dataset-2023
 - Ensure main dataset is titled "creditcard.csv"
-- Download the secondary dataset from the following link: https://www.kaggle.com/datasets/kartik2112/fraud-detection
 - Ensure secondary dataset is titled "creditcard2.csv"
 - Ensure all downloaded files are in the same directory locally on your computer
-- Open .ipynb files in Jupyter Notebook and run
+- Open .ipynb files in Jupyter Notebook or Google Collab and run

+Note: It may be the case that you are missing some of the libraries used for this project in your development environment.
+Ensure all libraries are properly downloaded prior to running the code for the project to prevent any errors.
+The models will take some time to train after the code is run.